 Create SSRS Report using Stored Procedure

-Once you click on the Ok button, the 3D Clustered Column chart will display in the design region with dummy data.
+Once you click the Ok button, the 3D Clustered Column chart will display in the design region with dummy data.

 Clicking on the space around the Clustered Column Chart will open the Chart Data window.

 In this example, we will create a Clustered Column chart for the Total Product Cost and Sales Amount.
-So, Drag and drop them from dataset to chart data values and Product Color in the category group.
+So, Drag and drop them from the dataset to chart data values and Product Color in the category group.